Team-01-DAMG-7245/ai-research-assistant/DOCKER.md

 In AWS Console, configure EC2 Security Group to allow:
 - Port 8000 (API) - from your IP or load balancer
 - Port 8501 (Streamlit) - from your IP or load balancer
+- Port 8080 (Airflow) - from your IP only (recommended: restrict access)
 - Port 22 (SSH) - from your IP only

 ### 6. Set Up Reverse Proxy (Optional but Recommended)